Annual Compliances for Pvt Ltd Companies - An overview

 If a Company is incorporated on or after 1st January 2019, First Annual General Meeting to be conducted within 15 months, i.e., by 31st December 2020.

-7. Annual Returns has to be e filed with the RoC within 60 days of the conclusion of AGM.
+7. Annual Return companies have to be e filed with the RoC within 60 days of the conclusion of AGM.

 Every company has to hold a minimum of four meetings of its board of Directors, that is, at least one board meeting every quarter of the calendar year.